-- Students are not allowed to bring guests to school.
-There are, however, some circumstances under which a student might be allowed to bring a visitor to Glenbard South.
-Permission must be arranged at least two days in advance through the Dean's Office. - Community members who are not associated with the school are not allowed to visit students or staff or to be in the halls except to go to the Main Office.
+- Students are not allowed to bring guests to school. - Community members who are not associated with the school are not allowed to visit students or staff or to be in the halls except to go to the Main Office.
 All visitors will sign in and produce a valid license or state ID immediately upon entering the school building through Entrance #4.
 Violators will be reported to the police. - All visitors will be escorted to their destination by a member of our staff or security team.